timm/tested/docs/onExplain.md

 From Chen et al. [^chen18]:
 - If no human ever needs
-to understand a model, then it does not need to be comprehensible.
+to understand a model [^haha], then it does not need to be comprehensible.
 For example, a neural net could control the carburetor of an internal combustion engine since that carburetor will never dispute the model or ask for clarification of any of its reasoning.